ivillar/minDiff/README.md

 4. Make it so that calling a tensor feels more like how PyTorch does it (ex. md.Tensor instead of md.ts.Tensor)
 5. Add DataLoader support
 6. Add BatchNorm and Dropout
+7. Add support for downloading MNIST
+8. Refactor code so Operations are their own class